Mubbly/FileSorter/README.md

   <h1>File Sorter</h1>

-  <strong>Automatically separate your music, videos, pictures and documents from each other! :broom:</strong>
+  <strong>Automatically separate your music, videos, pictures and documents from each other!</strong></br>
 </div>

 ## :books: How it works

 * Select a folder
 * Run sorting
 * Files are moved to different folders* based on file types

-:page_with_curl: * To default locations – documents to Windows default Documents folder etc.
+*Default locations: documents to Windows default Documents folder etc.

 ## :handshake: Supported files